Above: A portrait by Thomas Bunbury of

 young George Dean Pitt.

 Seven years before his marriage to Miss.
 Anne Cowling, Major Benjamin Bunbury of Marlstone House had an illegitimate son.
 Thomas Bunbury was born in Gibraltar on 19th May 1791 and went on to become one of the more remarkable officers in the British Army during the mid 19th century, making a particular impact on the colonization of New Zealand.
-The details of his subsequent life are chronicled in his 3 volume "Recollections of a Veteran".
+He was the man who sailed down the east coast to Port Nicholson and to the South Island to gather up the Treaty of Waitangi signatures from the Maori chiefs.
+On 4 June 1840, at Sylvan Bay, he proclaimed British sovereignty over Stewart Island by discovery and then, on 17 June at Cloudy Bay, over the South Island by cession.
+The details of his life are chronicled in his 3-volume "Recollections of a Veteran".

 The name of Thomas's mother is unknown.
 As a young boy, he was cared for at a Church of England school although his father's family do seem to have kept at least one eye out for him.
 His stepmother Anne Bunbury (nee Cowling) accepted him into her house on at least one occasion.
 He entered the army at the age of 16, starting as an Ensign in the 90th Foot, without purchase, on 7th May 1807.
 Later that year, he was transferred from to the 3rd Regiment of Foot (aka the Buffs).
 This was presumably due to the support of his uncle, Hamilton Bunbury, who was a Colonel in the Buffs.
 Not that the avuncular relationship was particularly good.
 Thomas records how, at a dinner party given by his father and step-mother, he threw a glass of wine in his Uncle's face, suggesting tender nerves about the circumstances of his birth.